devansh-srivastava/Bankingproject/README.md

 # Bankingproject
 Made BY: Devansh Srivastava

-Sparks Foundation Internship Project : Basic Banking System It is a Web Application used to transfer money between multiple users.
+Sparks Foundation Internship Project : Basic Banking System.

+It is a Web Application used to transfer money between multiple users.

 Front-end : HTML, CSS, Bootstrap & Javascript